doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried two classification problems today.
 Used yalidation curve for model selection, plotted learning curves to determine gamma for the SVM classifier and used Lasso regressionand comparedit with a classifier without penalty.

 **Thoughts** : Needed this revision today.
 I had forgotten many little details about pandas and Sklearn.
 Today's practice really helpedin recalling all those.

+# 100 Days Of Code - Log

+### Day 76: August 9, 2020

+**Today's Progress**: Dived into the theoretical aspects of Sklearn today.
+Revised the performance metrics, model-selection tools, and impact of hyperparameters on the performance of learning models.

+**Thoughts** : Forgetting whatever you've learned a few daysback is reallya horror.
+I need to carryon revisingevery now and then, otherwise all the effort will be meaninglessin the end.